Slavetomints/rvc_hacking_toolbox/docs/USAGE.md

 │ / /  / / /_/ / /  (__  )  __/   / /___/ /_/ / /_/ /  __/│
 │/_/  /_/\____/_/  /____/\___/    \____/\____/\__,_/\___/ │
 └──────────────────────────────────────────────── version ┘
-Please enter your message to be decoded, seperate letters by spaces and words by 7 spaces .... . .-.. .-.. ---       .-- --- .-. .-.. -..
+Please enter your message to be decoded, separate letters by spaces and words by 7 spaces .... . .-.. .-.. ---       .-- --- .-. .-.. -..

 Your result is: hello world